brunobaudry/moodle-local_deepler/README.md

 [Multi-Language Content (v2)](https://moodle.org/plugins/filter_multilang2) is a dependency of this plugin and will not work without it.

+> Note that for DB optimisation textfields maxchar in Moodle are often limited.
+> This is true for titles and other that are meant to be kept small.
+> So by adding MLANG tags and translations you will get an error message when trying to store into DB.
+> To prevent that, the Deepler plugin skips textfields that are smaller than 254 char. (this is hardcoded but will soon be an admin setting).

 ## Fork

 This is a fork of Jamfire's https://github.com/jamfire/moodle-local_coursetranslator which was left deprecated with https://github.com/jamfire/moodle-filter_autotranslate for